Snowboarding — Targeting Beijing 2022

-After battling pain, stiffness and sowllen joints kept her off snow for seven months in 2013, Spencer was diagnosed with rheumatoid arthritis just months before the 2014 Winter Olympics in Sochi.
+After battling pain, stiffness and swollen joints kept her off snow for seven months in 2013, Spencer was diagnosed with rheumatoid arthritis just months before Sochi 2014.

 "I started to get joint injuries where my joint capsules would swell up and cause a ton of irritation," O'Brien recalled.
 "I wouldn't be able to lift my arms above my head."

-After the diagnosis, and with her symptoms under control, she resumed training and completed alifelong dream, winning the slopestyle event at Winter X Games in 2016.
+After the diagnosis, and with her symptoms under control, she resumed training and completed alifelong dream, winning the slopestyle event at X Games Aspen in 2016.

 Now a 13-year veteran of the Canadian National Team, she's taken her leadership responsibilities to heart – and into communities throughout British Columbia where sport can work for social change.

 She's a founding Ambassador for the N7 Fund to support aboriginal youth sport in Canada, works directly with the First Nations Snowboard Team out of North Vancouver by donating product for young athletes, and volunteers to do speaking engagements at schools because she strongly believes in being a good role model for youth.

 She's also an active part of the Women’s Sports Foundation and has done volunteer work with ACE (Alliance for Climate Education) to help educate young people on the importance of protecting the environment.